RafalNwk/EzMojiBot/README.md

 ## Features
 To add emoji to discord server, users need to resize an image to max 256kb and go to server settings where they can add file and name by yourself.
-It isn't required right now.
+There is an easier way to do that.
 EzMoji can easily add new emoji just by typping ">emoji [emojiname]" and attaching .jpg or .png file to message.

 ## Dependencies